 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 0 / 4

 The civil war has stifled ordinary politics and created a climate of fear.
-South Sudan’s military, the SPLA, exercises an overbearing influence on political affairs and public life, and the activities of various other armed groups tied to partisan and ethnic factions have made political participation by civilians all but impossible.
+South Sudan’s military, the Sudan People’s Liberation Army (SPLA), exercises an overbearing influence on political affairs and public life, and the activities of various other armed groups tied to partisan and ethnic factions have made political participation by civilians all but impossible.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 0 / 4

-Under Kiir’s leadership, the SPLM has sidelined non-Dinka South Sudanese.
-The exclusion of other ethnic groups, such as Machar’s Nuer, has gone far beyond the denial of political opportunities to include violent attacks, sexual exploitation, and the destruction of property.
+Under Kiir’s leadership, the SPLM has sidelined citizens who are not members of the Dinka ethnic group.
+The exclusion of ethnic groups such as Machar’s Nuer has gone far beyond the denial of political opportunities to include violent attacks, sexual exploitation, and the destruction of property.